EtorArza/flutter-notes-app/README.md

 A Flutter app to memorize with spaced repetitions.

 ## Features
 1. *Review with spaced repetitions*: Periodically revisit learned concepts with the spaced learning technique [1] to maximize recall while minimizing time studied.
+Cards that are due are signaled with a blue circle.
+Once a card is recalled, the next review date needs to be chosen.
+Cards can be marked as learned, when we consider that we have permanently commited them to memory.
+2. *Organize cards in collections*: Organize cards by subject, and get statistics of the number of cards learned so far.
-2. *Backup*: Backup all your cards to keep them safe and restore them later.
+3. *Backup*: Backup all your cards to keep them safe and restore them later.
-3. *Sharing*: Share one or more cards with family and friends.
+4. *Sharing*: Share one or more cards with family and friends.
-4. *Formatting text*: Change the color and style of the text to highlight words or letters.
+5. *Formatting text*: Change the color and style of the text to highlight words or letters.
 For example, I use red blue and green to highlight the gender of German nouns.